FIIAurelian/gBB/README.md

 # gBB
-gBB is a framework for facilitating the implementation of concurrent Branch and Bound algorithm.
+gBB is a Java library for facilitating the implementation of concurrent Branch and Bound algorithm.